seifediine/seifediine/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and quick hacks.
-- 🎓 &nbsp; Studying Mobile Web Specialist at Google Africa Developer Scholarship.
-- 🌱 &nbsp; Learning more about Mobile Development, UI Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Mobile Development and UI Design.
 - ✍️ &nbsp; Pursuing Graphic Design as hobbie.

 <h3> 🛠 &nbsp;Tech Stack</h3>